Organ in the Martinikerk at Groningen: Extensions by Arp Schnitger and his school

-Close observation of the monumental facade reveals its organically-grown nature.
+Close observation of the monumental facade reveals its organically grown nature.
 The main case of the 16th century contains Gothic facade pipes of the 15th century in the Hoofdwerk and Renaissance pipes of 1542 in the Bovenwerk.
 They are all characterized by a high lead content.
 The elevated circular central tower is flanked by two two-storey flats adjoined by pointed towers, which are the same height as the flats.
 The upper construction with the gable-shaped frontispiece and the two dragons has been crowned since 1628 by the Groningen coat of arms, a double-headed eagle with a golden crown.
 The majestic form of the organ is defined by Schnitger's mighty pedal towers.
 The polygonal pedal towers are stylistically matched to the Renaissance style of the main casework.
 The pipe mouths are lancet-shaped as in the prospectus of the main case; the lower lips are semicircular.
 On the pedal towers' inward faces (connecting them to the main case), there are two-storey pipe-flats containing dummy pipes.
 The coronation of the pedal towers with curved spires ending in pommels is without parallel in a Schnitger organ.
 The upper ornamental frieze carries small panels with the year of construction "Anno / 1692".
 Two trumpeting angels protrude from the pipe-shade of each pedal tower.
 With the arrival of the 1729/1730 Rugwerk, the organ took its present form.
-Its Regency style does not conform to the strict form of the other cases.
+It does not conform to the strict form of the other cases.
 The carvings are those of the sculptor Caspar Struiwigh.
 The seven-axis Rugwerk has an elevated central circular tower.
 Two-storey concave pipe-flats lead to overhanging pointed towers, which, like the central tower, are crowned by gilded trumpeting angels.
 Two-storey convex pipe-flats convey to the two-storey concave outer flats.
 The pipe-flats of all the cases are covered at the top and bottom with carvings of acanthus and volutes and are entirely gilded.